gshmu/open.sh/README.md

 ## No.1 su_Format.py ##
 * out put out.csv line start with 0.00 add by su_Format.py.
-* A example about fill read and write.
+* A example about file read and write.

 ### Requirements ###
 * python2 (recommend 2.7.6)